BrianMuigai/Drones/README.md

 ### Add new User where the application will be runnig
 - `adduser drone`
 - `usermod -a -G sudo drone`

-## self-hosted runners
-- ### Create a runner from git for auto-deploy
-    - under repo/settings, got to actions and select runner... create one and follow the instructions to install the runner on the VM
-    - if root, remember to run `export RUNNER_ALLOW_RUNASROOT="1"` before config
-    - after successful config.. exec
-        - `sudo ./svc.sh install`
-        - `sudo ./svc.sh start`
-    - create a push/pr-merge to main to initiate the runner
-## github-hosted
-- Copy server private key and add it to git credentials as SSH_KEY
+- Copy ssh credentials and add it to github secret:
+    - SSH_KEY
+    - SSH_HOST
--
+    - SSH_USERNAME
 ### Nginx
 - Install nginx `sudo apt-get install nginx`
 - Install systemd `sudo apt-get install systemd`